realm/realm-kotlin/CONTRIBUTING.md

 ### Prerequisites

 - Swig.
 On Mac this can be installed using Homebrew: `brew install swig`.
+- Ccache.
+On Mac this can be installed using Homebrew: `brew install ccache`.
 - CMake 3.18.1 or above.
 Can be installed through the Android SDK Manager.
 - Java 11.
+- Define environment variables:
+  - ANDROID_HOME
+  - JAVA_HOME

 ### Obtaining the source code